opengeospatial/ets-security-client10/README.md

 for more information, including the API documentation.

 ### How to run the tests

 The test suite is built using [Apache Maven v3](https://maven.apache.org/).
-The options for running the suite are summarized below.

-#### 1. Integrated development environment (IDE)
+Maven is necessary for self-hosting the test suite in your own test environment.

-Use a Java IDE such as Eclipse, NetBeans, or IntelliJ.
-Clone the repository and build the project.
+All of the test suite execution environments use the Test Run Properties to customize the parameters of the test session.

-Set the main class to run: `org.opengis.cite.security-client10.TestNGController`
+#### Test Run Properties

-Arguments: The first argument must refer to an XML properties file containing the required test run arguments.
-If not specified, the default location at `${user.home}/test-run-props.xml` will be used.
+For IDE and JAR testing, an XML file is used to pass the test run properties into the test suite.
+TEAM Engine users will instead use the web form interface to specify these properties, and TEAM Engine will automatically convert the form into an XML file for the test suite.

-You can modify the sample file in `src/main/config/test-run-props.xml`
+Here is a sample test run properties XML file, typically named `test-run-props.xml` although the name is not important.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>